This website uses only technical or equivalent cookies.

 Giuliano Testa - Annette C. and Harold C. Simmons Transplant Institute, Baylor University Medical Center, Dallas, Texas, USA

 Liza Johannesson - Annette C. and Harold C. Simmons Transplant Institute, Baylor University Medical Center, Dallas, Texas, USA; Department of Obstetrics and Gynecology, Baylor University Medical Center, Dallas, Texas, USA.
-Corrisponding author - liza.johannesson@bswhealth.org
+Corresponding author - liza.johannesson@bswhealth.org

 How to Cite